In Development

 Posted on: 06 Oct 2023 07:00

-Everyone who is experiencing this - a possible workaround is to recreate the Grid after page zoom.
+Everyone who is experiencing this - a possible workaround is to recalculate and reset the Grid scrollbar width after page zoom change.

 }